llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

 class Individual:
     """
-    An Individual with certain identity and behavior.
+    An Individual with a certain identity and behavior.
     """

     def __init__(self, identity: List[str], behavior: 'Behavior'):